Skip to main content

 You could also write an automation to run multiple additional automations, and apply that to a brand-new site to set everything up exactly how you want it in a repeatable and automatic fashion.

-Automations can be loaded from a local path, or they can be loaded from remote URLs including GitHub repositories and gists.
-You can also run automation scripts from within Rake tasks.
+Automations can be loaded from a local path, or they can be loaded from remote URLs including repositories.
+You can also run automation scripts from within Rake tasks, and the exact same automation DSL can be used directly within custom commands.

 Running Automations #